 “The tawny and lionlike bulk of Tartar is ever stretched beside her, his negro muzzle laid on his fore paws – straight, strong, and shapely as the limbs of an Alpine wolf.
 One hand of his mistress generally reposes on the loving serf’s rude head, because if she takes it away he groans and is discontented.”

 As well as her love of dogs, Emily Brontë was known to find and rescue injured animals from her walks on the moors, including the aforementioned Nero, who she had recovered from an abandoned nest and brought home to the parsonage.
-Alongside her rescued animals, Emily also took pleasure in looking after the family’s cats (Tom and Tiger); a canary (called Dickie); and two geese, Adelaide and Victoria, named after the royal princesses of the time.
+Alongside her rescued animals, Emily also took pleasure in looking after the family’s cats (Tom and Tiger); a canary (called Dickie); and two geese, Adelaide and Victoria, named after the royal princess at the time.

 Emily was able to shoot